-Commissioner McGinn made a motion, seconded by Commissioner Kilbridge to approve the rental for the religious group for a one year permit with the condition that wine may only be served through the communal cup as part of the religious services and that the park district reserves the right to terminate the special permit which allows the consumption of alcohol if staff determines that the religious group is abusing alcohol.
+Commissioner Kinnane made a motion, seconded by Comm Rep Neel to recommend the board approve a one year permit with the condition that wine may only be served through the communal cup as part of the religious services and that the park district reserve the right to terminate the special permit which allows the consumption of alcohol if staff determines that the religious group is abusing alcohol as outlined in M16-108.
 The motion carried by voice vote.